yvaghela/AZ_Sample_Repo/README.md

 **Priliminary Analysis**

-Prilimnary Analysis folders for _Exposed_ and _Unexposed_ cohorts contains high level
+Prilimnary Analysis folders for _EVUSHELD Exposed_ and _EVUSHELD Unexposed_ cohorts contains high level analysis like _**EVUSHELD Exposed**_ which contains patients exposed to EVUSHELD (combination product of tixagevimab and cilgavimab)